comp500/quilt-serverside-mods/README.md

+# Fabric Server-side Mods

-If you're interested in developing server side Fabric mods, check out the [Fabric Server-side Development](https://discord.gg/PEg2ueH) discord, and ping me (comp500#7396) if you find a server side Fabric mod not listed here.
+If you're interested in developing server side Fabric mods, check out the [Fabric Server-side Development](https://discord.gg/PEg2ueH) discord, and submit a Pull Request if you find a server side Fabric mod not listed here.

 Also see [Optifine alternatives on Fabric](https://gist.github.com/LambdAurora/1f6a4a99af374ce500f250c6b42e8754) for a few useful client side only mods!